-International schools in France
+International schools standards you can follow in France

-When relocating to France with a family, the school research is often one of the priorities.
+When relocating to France with a family, school research is often one of the priorities.
 Many options exist in France for your children, both in the public or private sector, in the French classic curricular or the French international options or in the full international curricular.
 Every option has its pros and cons.
-This article will help you understand better which are the international options for your child.
+This post will help you understand better which are the international options for your child.

-Follow your home country standards and accreditations
+Follow your home country’s standards and accreditations

 If you wish your children to carry on in a system that they know, then a private international school is a great option.
 It offers the possibility to follow your home curriculum such as the UK, USA or Russia, etc. and therefore taking the home accreditations.

 Some international schools teach towards the achievement of an international qualification, set by a Swiss institution since 1968, recognised in many countries, which may allow students to enter into higher education in those countries.
 This examination is called the ‘International Baccalaureate‘ (IB).

 Follow the French standard in an International section

 International sections in French public schools are a good compromise, while the French curriculum is state-funded, and some international sections are tuition-based.

 The international sections are offered from elementary school up to general high schools, both in France and in the international network of French high schools abroad.
 17 languages and cultures are taught among the whole network, with sections in American, Arabic, Brazilian, British, Chinese, Danish, Dutch, German, Italian, Japanese, Korean, Norwegian, Polish, Portuguese, Russian, Spanish and Swedish.